Republic Day parade to have 25 tableaux, 16 marching contingents, 17 military bands | Law-Order

 From the central paramilitary forces, five marching contingents of Central Reserve Police Force (CRPF), Central Industrial Police Force (CISF), Sashastra Seema Bal (SSB), Indian Coast Guard (ICG) and Border Security Force (BSF) will participate in RDP-2022, it stated.

-Two Param Vir Chakra and one Ashok Chakra awardees will also participate in this year's parade.
+Two Param Vir Chakra awardees and one Ashok Chakra awardee will also participate in this year's parade.

 Before the commencement of RDP-2022, Prime Minister Narendra Modi will lead the nation in paying homage to the soldiers who made the supreme sacrifice by laying a wreath at the National War Memorial, the statement said.